kylegrahammatzen/bloom/packages/core-v2/src/events/README.md

 ```

 **Behavior:**
-- Executes all exact matches
-- Executes all matching wildcard patterns
+- Matches exact event names and wildcard patterns
-- Handlers run in parallel (via `Promise.all`)
+- Handlers run in parallel via `Promise.all`
-- Errors are caught and logged (don't crash app)
+- Errors are caught and logged without crashing

----

 ### `auth.off()`